peteroupc/html3dutil/doc/H3DU.Epitrochoid.md

     Radius of the rolling circle.
 An epicycloid results when outerRadius=innerRadius.
 * `distFromInnerCenter` (Type: Number)<br>
     Distance from the center of the rolling circle to the drawing pen.
 A prolate epitrochoid results when distFromInnerCenter is greater than innerRadius.
+* `phaseInDegrees` (Type: Number)<br>
+    Starting angle of the rolling circle from the positive X axis, in degrees.
+Default is 0.

 ### Methods